 What happens when a worker has already left their previous job?

 Yet one of the biggest issues with rescinding job offers is the problem of whether the candidate offered his or her previous employer with a notice of intent to leave his or her job because the job seeker accepted the new job in good faith.
 There have been court cases regarding this.
-SHRM noted some have been won on the grounds of promissory estoppel, and HC Online noted a large banking organization was found liable for a worker quitting his or her former job to work at the company and then having to rescind the offer of employment.
+SHRM noted some had won on the grounds of promissory estoppel, and HC Online pointed out a large banking organization was found liable for a worker quitting his or her former job to work at the company and then having to rescind the offer of employment.